terencefan/LobotomyAutomation/README.md

 4. Press `T` when selecting an creature to let Angela help you find candidates who don't have the EGO gift to work with the creature.
    - Press `T` again to toggle it off.
 6. Press `H` to send all agents back to their restroom.
-   - Press `Alt + H` to send all agents to the passage next to their restroom.
-Can be useful when handling Outter God Noon.
-   - Press `Shift + H` to send all agents to the top left elevator.
-Can be useful when handling Machine Midnight.

 9. Press `Shift` when selecting agents to cancel their automation works.
 10. Press `P` to pause all automation works.
 11. Press `V` to clear all automation works.